LdB-ECM/Docs_and_Images/Documentation/Multicore_Build.md

 >
 I don't use linux but my usual only error on linux is upper/lowercase to which it is sensitive.
 You will need to search out how to baremetal compile for the Pi.

-For windows users you will need an cross compiler and a make executable
+Windows users you will need an cross compiler and a make executable
 >
-For AARCH32
+<b>For AARCH32</b>
 >
 <b>COMPILER:</b> https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
 The Win32 zip or exe file has the windows ARM AARCH32 Cross compiler